-- Make sure, when the wheelchair is stored or left in the car or anywhere else, the controller is switched off and the freewheel mechanisms are engaged, (in Drive). - If there is a need to lift the drive unit, use the rear castor arm and the drive wheel.
-Caution should be taken if the wheelchair is in freewheel.
+- Make sure, when the chair is stored or left in the car or anywhere else, the controller is switched off and the freewheel mechanisms are engaged. - If there is a need to lift the drive unit the big side frame tubes should be used. - On the MWD use the rear castor arm and the drive wheel.
+Caution should be taken if the chair is in freewheel.